mohit000001/JsDB/README.md

  * When passing Field Names and Field Values. they should be of same lenght.

- * Condition : Should be a string.(optional)
+ * Condition : Should be a string (optional).
-   use "AND", "OR" to make a conditional statement. it should be a proper conditional statement. example : "id=146 AND name=tonny OR age=14".
+   - use "AND", "OR" to make a conditional statement. it should be a proper conditional statement.
+   - example : "id=146 AND name=tonny OR age=14".

 IntailizeJsDB() :
 To create a new instance of JsDB. this function returns new instance of JsDB.